-It is also your legal duty to inform the Swedish Tax Agency when leaving Sweden/moving abroad again, in order to be de-registered from the population register.
+It is also your legal duty to inform the Swedish Tax Agency when moving out of Sweden, in order to be de-registered from the population register.
 This is called civil de-registration.
-To do this, download the form Notification Moving abroad SKV 7665 from the Swedish Tax Agency’s webpage.

 Swedish Tax Agency webinars